mavispuford/Mogri/README.md

 #### ComfyUI

-To listen for connectins on the local network in ComfyUI, [follow their official guide here](https://comfyui-wiki.com/en/faq/how-to-access-comfyui-on-lan).
+To listen for connections on the local network in ComfyUI, [follow their official guide here](https://comfyui-wiki.com/en/faq/how-to-access-comfyui-on-lan).

 ## Architecture